(Post updated 2/2020.)

-Here’s my final menu for the third and final week of the Kaiser Permanente San Francisco 21-Day Plant Power Challenge.
+Here’s my final menu for the third and final week of the Kaiser Permanente San Francisco 21-Day Plant Powered Opportunity.
 (To learn more about it, with tips on getting started and suggestions for weekend prep, visit the first post, featuring recipes using legumes, and also see last week’s meal plan, which featured tofu.)
 If you’ve been joining in virtually, how’s it going?

 For this final week, instead of focusing on a type of plant-based protein as a theme, the theme is global flavors.
 This will include some Thrive Kitchen recipes, some recipes I’ve been wanting to try from Bon Appétit’s list of Vegan Dinner Recipes We Just Love, and a couple of recipes from one of Trinidad’s finest cooks, my husband’s late Auntie Doll.

 Enjoy this last week of the 21 Day Plant Powered Opportunity!